Skip to the content.

 38. Anisotropic blur [Three.js]

 This etude is recreation of this animation.
-Anisotropic blur appears only aling a specific direction.
+Anisotropic blur appears only along a specific direction.
 This makes it possible to apply the blur simiar to how polarized filters are used to remove reflections.

 37. Reflection [Three.js]